opendatacube/datacube-explorer/docs/cli.rst

 (see `cubedash-run --help` for list of options)

-But Explorer can be run using any typical python wsgi server, for example gunicorn:
+But Explorer can be run using any Python WSGI server, for example gunicorn:

 .. code-block:: text